How to Make Breadcrumbs

 3. Take note of the type of bread you’re using for more accurate timing.
 Some heartier bread, like sourdough, may take longer to dry.

 5. Make the breadcrumbs coarse by skipping the food processor.
-You can just place a big and lightly smash the bag.
+Place in a sturdy zip-top bag and smash lightly for more a more rustic texture.

 6. Mix different types of bread together.
 White bread is the most flavor-neutral choice for breading but sourdough will add tang and whole wheat, especially if it contains a seeded topping, brings nuttiness.